ADv0rnik/Collections/README.md

 13. print the map by for–each cycle;
 14. print the total cost of all purchases for each weekday;
 15. find all purchases on MONDAY

+Task 2

+Let the file in.txt contains correct coordinates of segments (one per line) in the format:
+(x1;y1) (x2;y2)
+1) Create the list of kind (len; num) where len is the segment length rounded to integer and num is the number of segments of the length len.
+2) Sort the list by the field num in descending order.